Energy company reviews

 Scottish Power generates its own energy through coal, gas and hydro-electric power stations, and says it’s committed to energy sustainability.

-It's the largest producer of wind energy, creating more than 1,600MW, which according to Scottish Power is enough energy to power Liverpool, Glasgow and Edinburgh combined.
+It’s the largest producer of wind energy in the UK, generating more than 1,600MW.
+This is enough energy to power Liverpool, Glasgow and Edinburgh combined, according to the company.

 Scottish Power customer score

-Scottish Power comes second to last in our survey of 22 British energy companies, when rated by 8,902 members of the public in the annual Which? customer survey - the biggest of its kind.
+Scottish Power comes 21st in our survey of 23 British energy companies’s customers, as rated by 8,917 members of the public in the annual Which? customer survey – the biggest of its kind.

 Scottish Power customer

-The table below shows the breakdown of its score from the survey carried out in October 2015, which included the responses of 846 Scottish Power customers.
+The table below shows the breakdown of its score from our latest survey.

 |Scottish Power survey results|